 In the debate between residential vs commercial real estate investment, many ask, “Which is better?”
-The answer depends on a variety of factors such as your budget, your existing area of expertise and your risk tolerance.
+The answer depends on a variety of factors such as your budget, your existing area of expertise, and your risk tolerance.
 We’ll explain how each of these factors can help you decide which is better in your case.

 Residential or commercial real estate investing is more than just buying a home or looking for an investment property.
-Do you think it is easy to predict success in a real estate business, where circumstances keep fluctuating every now and then?
+Do you think it is easy to predict success in a real estate business, where circumstances keep fluctuating now and then?
 To some extent, the possible hindrances can be controlled with a set of ground rules which you need to implement on your next residential or commercial real estate investing deal.

 Benefits of Residential Real Estate Investment

 It is far easier to get a loan for residential real estate than commercial real estate because the residential real estate market is considered much more stable.
 Individuals and families always need a place to live.
 Businesses can more easily move, and you can lose far more money by picking a bad commercial tenant than a family that misses the rent one month.
-This means the residential vs commercial real estate investing favors residential real estate if you don’t have experience vetting tenants.
+This means residential vs commercial real estate investing favors residential real estate if you don’t have experience vetting tenants.

 People will forgo credit card bills and cut their budgets to avoid being evicted.
 Commercial tenants may miss the rent for months, and it is difficult to evict them.
 Furthermore, you could lose commercial tenants whose bankruptcy costs you months of back rent.
 This means you’re more likely to continue seeing rental income from financially stressed apartment dwellers than commercial tenants.

 This makes residential real estate safer than commercial real estate during a financial downturn.
 It may go down in value and see more skipped payments than before, but it won’t go down in value or cash flow as much as an empty strip mall.
 Residential real estate may be filled quickly when someone is evicted.
-Perhaps you put the rental property on a short term rental site to cater to tourists coming next weekend.
+Perhaps you put the rental property on a short-term rental site to cater to tourists coming next weekend.

 Or you lower the deposit to get a tenant in at the start of the next month.
 It can be hard to find a new commercial tenant.
 Residential real estate thus comes with less risk to the landlord that they’ll go months without cash flow from the property.
 Residential real estate has better long-term average growth.
 The property value automatically increases with inflation, and rents are easily increased at the rate of inflation, as well.

 With commercial tenants, you may be locked into a set rental rate for years based on the contract you signed.
 In the residential vs commercial real estate investing debate, residential wins if you have limited cash.
 You can buy one or two houses for less than it takes to buy a strip center or store.
-The residential vs commercial real estate investing debate is often moot if you end up renting out your old house or an inherited property.
+The residential vs commercial real estate investing debate is often moot if you end up renting out your old house or inherited property.

-Residential vs commercial real estate debate tends to focus on cash flow numbers.
+The residential vs commercial real estate debate tends to focus on cash flow numbers.
 However, when you’re deciding between residential vs commercial real estate, recognize that you probably have more expertise transferable to residential real estate investing.
 Many contractors know how to renovate homes.
 This makes them qualified to buy fixer-uppers, repair them and sell them for a profit.

 All they have to do is get a handle on the financial side and the marketing of property for sale.
 An apartment manager is better suited for the residential side of the residential vs commercial real estate debate.
-You already know how to vet tenants, collect rent and handle late night calls for plumbing repairs.
+You already know how to vet tenants, collect rent and handle late-night calls for plumbing repairs.
 In general, new investors can find more resources for investing in residential real estate over commercial real estate.

 You have to be careful not to renovate a property to look like a dream home that’s more expensive than what the market would bear.
-However, as a local resident, you have more understanding of the residential real estate market than the commercial one.
+However, as a resident, you have more understanding of the residential real estate market than the commercial one.
 You would also be better able to understand the business fundamentals when you loan someone money to rehab a house or invest in a real estate investment trust over buying shares in a new commercial property.

 Residential real estate is generally more liquid than commercial real estate.
-You’ll always have more buyers for a single family home than a storefront.
-You’ll have more potential investors for a small triplex or ten unit apartment building than a strip center.
+You’ll always have more buyers for a single-family home than a storefront.
+You’ll have more potential investors for a small triplex or ten-unit apartment building than a strip center.